bartbutenaers/node-red-contrib-letsencrypt/README.md

 + Vultr

 Depending on the selected DNS provider, the related authentication fields will be displayed...

+Remark: if your DNS provider is not in this list and you have some programming skills, then you might create your own provider plugin as described [here](https://git.rootprojects.org/root/acme-dns-01-test.js#user-content-the-easy-way-to-build-a-plugin).
+Just make sure that your DNS provider supports TXT records via their API, otherwise it won't work anyway...

 ### Authority
 The name of the certification authority (CA) that will sign our certificates.
 Currently only LetsEncrypt is supported.